Sunday, 26 July 2009

 George Alexander Hamilton ... the Comerford family of Balbriggan were his tenans in 1852

-In 1852, in the Primary Valuation, we find the following members of the Comerford living in Balbriggan:
+In 1852, in the Primary Valuation, we find the following members of the Comerford family living in Balbriggan:

 Michael Comerford, of High Street, who was a tenant of George Alexander Hamilton (1801-1871) of Hampton Hall, Balbriggan, holding a house, office and garden.
-Hamilton, whose grandfather had built the mills in Balbriggan, was MP for Dublin City (1836-1837) and for the university of Dublin (1843-1856), and was Permanent Secretary to the Treasury.[10]
+Hamilton, whose grandfather had built the mills in Balbriggan, was MP for Dublin City (1836-1837) and for the University of Dublin (1843-1856), and was Permanent Secretary to the Treasury.[10]

 Mary Comerford, of High Street, who was a tenant of George A. Hamilton, holding a house and garden.[11]